 One of the most important aspects to consider when developing a policy library is determining which content should be included, and which content should not.
-To this day, there is a common misunderstanding across campus about what constitutes policy, as opposed to procedures and guidelines.
+It is easy to confuse policy with other types of policy-like documents, such as procedures and guidelines.
 Read on to learn about the differences between the three.

-A guideline gives recommendations, administrative instructions, best practices guidance or frameworks in which to operate.
+A guideline gives recommendations, interpretations, administrative instructions, best practice guidance, or frameworks in which to operate.
 Guidelines are informational, not mandatory.
-Similar to procedures, guidelines can change often to react to the environment in which they exist.
+Like procedures, guidelines may change frequently depending on the organization’s needs.